kdave/btrfs-progs/Documentation/dev/On-disk-format.rst

 also contains a logical reference to root nodes in the root and chunk trees, which can then be used to locate all the other trees and data stored.

+To avoid duplicated suffixes/prefixes, sometimes the macro name will have the "BTRFS_" prefix and "_OBJECTID" suffix removed.

+E.g. "BTRFS_DEV_ITEMS_OBJECTID" (0x1) can be shown as "DEV_ITEMS" for short,
+this matches the output of "btrfs inspect-internal dump-tree".

 TODO Subvolumes and snapshots.